Bk073/AWS-Lambda/DynamoDB.md

     - **You can use DynamoDB Streams together with AWS Lambda to create a trigger—code that runs automatically whenever an event of interest appears in a stream.**
     - In addition to triggers, DynamoDB Streams enables powerful solutions such as **data replication** within and across AWS Regions, **materialized views of data** in DynamoDB tables, **data analysis using Kinesis materialized views**, and much more.

+## Expressions:
+i.
+Projection Expressions:
+- A projection expression is a string that identifies the attributes you want.
+To retrieve a single attribute, specify its name.
+For multiple attributes, the names must be comma-separated.

+ii.
+Condition expressions:
+- this is primarily used to determine which items should be modified for data manipulation operations such as PutItem, UpdateItem, and DeleteItem calls.

+iii.
+Expression attribute names:
+- This is a placeholder that you use in a projection expression as an alternative to an actual attribute name.
+An expression attribute name must begin with a #, and be followed by one or more alphanumeric characters.

+iv.
+Filter expressions:
+- determines which items (and not the attributes) within the Query results should be returned to you.
+All of the other results are discarded.
+Take note that the scenario says that you have to fetch specific attributes and not specific items.

 # Notes:
 - https://tutorialsdojo.com/amazon-dynamodb/
 i.
 When you read data from a DynamoDB table, the response might not reflect the results of a recently completed write operation.
 The response might include some stale data, but you should **eventually have consistent reads.**